 Ray has been much in demand as a band adjudicator appearing in national competitions in England, Wales, Scotland, Ireland, Holland, Belgium, Sweden, Norway, Australia and New Zealand.

 As a teacher Ray has given lectures on conducting, arranging and adjudicating at Leeds College of Music, Huddersfield College, Salford College, Newcastle College, Cardiff College and the Music Conservatories of Stavanger, Bergen, Trondheim, Malmø, Gothenburg and Stockholm.

 In 1988 Ray won a special Arts Council Award to study contemporary music with Edward Gregson and Jorma Panula, Professor of Orchestral Conducting at Helsinki’s Sibelius Academy.

 In 1990 Ray moved to Stavanger, Norway to accept a conducting position with the Music School Youth Orchestra where he was able to combine regular conducting positions with guest conducting invitations.
 Some of which were particularly exciting.
 The most notable were the National Youth Bands of Norway and Eikanger Bjørsvik Musikklag who flew him to Bergen twice a week for rehearsals and concerts.
 There were still frequent invitations abroad and Ray visited again many European cities.
 Something new, though, were two invitations to conduct in America and a concert tour of Australia.

 It was during this time that he became involved with wind bands and was appointed Chief Conductor with the Trondheim Military Band and conductor of the National Youth Wind band of Norway.
-Other wind band conducting invitations soon followed.
+Other professional and amateur wind band conducting invitations soon followed.

 Now, retired from full time teaching, Ray is living near Oslo, Norway and is able to focus on his conducting career with lots of exciting future invitations.